criticic/warpspeed25-sarathi/README.md

 # Agentic AI Assistant for WhatsApp

+This Project was built at the [Warpspeed25 Hackathon](https://warpspeed2025.devfolio.co/) organized by [Lightspeed India](https://x.com/LightspeedIndia).
+It won the [AWS Track Prize for building a HealthTech Vernacular Health Record Navigator](https://warpspeed2025.devfolio.co/prizes?partner=Amazon+Web+Services).
+You can find the project details [on the Devfolio Project Page](https://warpspeed2025.devfolio.co/projects/sarathi-c7eb).

 **Making sense of anything for India's 90%, in their language, right on WhatsApp.**

 This project is a powerful, multilingual agentic assistant built to run on WhatsApp.
 It's designed to empower a vast majority of Indians, especially the elderly and those less comfortable with complex technology, by providing a simple, conversational way to understand complex information and access general knowledge.